oernster/ClearBudget/ARCHITECTURE.md

   A commitment is money held back rather than money moved, so the note says exactly that and the dialog stores nothing else
-- `BalanceDialog` - edit current bank balance; opens with the figure focused and selected for immediate overtype
+- `BalanceDialog` - edit current bank balance; opens with the figure focused and selected for immediate overtype.
+It is handed the current balance as signed pence, so an overdrawn account can open it
 - `ArchiveDetailDialog` - drill-down for a single archived month
 - `HowItWorksDialog` - three jobs in one page, across seven `<h3>` runs (measured from the built page, not counted from this list).
 It NAMES the